Yandex Cloud

 Secondary indexesSecondary indexes

 Adding a new row to a table creates a record in each existing secondary index.
-This action updates the statistics to reflect the increase in both the number of added records and the size of written data.
+This will result in the change in both the number of added records and the size of written data in the statistics.

 When you update a table row, the statistics will reflect the operations of deleting the old record and adding the new one for each secondary index that includes the updated fields.